 TO BE PUBLISHED December 2019

 This seminar will assess the initial implementation of the National Retraining Scheme and next steps for its development.

 Delegates will consider the approach being adopted by the National Retraining Partnership - using a phased method of implementation, initially rolling out on a limited scale, and targeting older workers and those without a degree - and how it can most effectively integrate into the existing skills, training and qualifications landscape.

 With concerns over the funding of the scheme being raised by some in the sector, and with projected costs for the programme yet to be outlined, delegates will discuss cost expectations and sources of funding - including the potential balance of contributions from government, employers and users.

-They will discuss the possible size and scope of the programme and - with pilots initially focussed towards adults in low-skilled work and occupations susceptible to automation - options for expansion into further sectors and workforce areas.
+They will discuss the possible size and scope of the programme and - with pilots initially focused towards adults in low-skilled work and occupations susceptible to automation - options for expansion into further sectors and workforce areas.
 Discussion will also examine the scope of the first phase of implementation, available only to adults aged 24 and older, qualified below degree level and within a certain wage threshold, and initially only within the Liverpool City Region.

 We expect discussion on what will be needed to create a programme that matches user needs so as to ensure high take-up and the involvement of hard-to-reach groups - and those who are otherwise unlikely to receive retraining, particularly those lacking the time, money and confidence or the necessary skills to retrain.

 Further sessions discuss how careers advice and guidance will need to develop to support the creation of a culture of retraining and lifelong learning, which is cited as an overarching objective of the Scheme.

 It takes place with changes at the National Careers Service and with the Careers Strategy currently being implemented - and in the face of evolving technology and changing workforce needs.